National Care Planning Council

 Elder abuse is the "dirty little secret" of caregiving.
 Estimates are that only about 10% of all abuse is ever reported.
 And it's possible that 10% of elderly and disabled Americans suffer abuse at the hands of caregivers or family members.
 The most frequent abuse is not in nursing homes but in the homes of the persons receiving care.
 This could be neglect, physical abuse, verbal abuse or financial abuse where children are stealing assets.

-Read the Article: The Hidden Secret of Abuse
+Read the Article: About Elder Abuse

 List of State Protective Services